yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ## Packed row flags (Beta)

-To learn about Packed Row feature, see [Packed row format](../../../architecture/docdb/persistence/#packed-row-format-beta).
+To learn about the packed row feature, see [Packed row format](../../../architecture/docdb/persistence/#packed-row-format-beta) in the architecture section.

 ##### --ysql_enable_packed_row